withreach/sysinit/roles/sysinit/molecule/README.md

 1. **Idempotency Testing**: Ensures that running the role multiple times produces the same result
 2. **File Creation**: Verifies that expected files and directories are created with correct permissions
 3. **System Integration**: Tests hosts file modifications and other system-level changes
-4. **Cross-Platform**: Tests on Debian/Ubuntu, Arch, and CentOS containers
+4. **Cross-Platform**: Tests on Debian/Ubuntu, Arch, Fedora, and CentOS containers

 ## Test Scenarios